 Such applications must allow a minimum of 48 notice excluding weekends, Public and Bank holidays.

-Such application shall state by which Minister the Burial Service is to be conducted and the applicant shall arrange for the attendance of the Minister.

-The digging and reinstatement of graves will be the responsibility of the appointed Funeral Director.
+The digging and reinstatement of graves will be the responsibility of the appointed Funeral Director or an approved grave digger.
+The Council does not allow the digging of any plots by applicants.

 Nothing shall be erected or planted in the Burial Ground without permission and no raised mounds shall be made.